pthreat/StangeMercadoPago/README.md

 plugin store yet.

-For installing it, get into your shopware directory, i.e: cd /var/www/shopware get into the custom/plugins folder
+For installing it, get into your shopware directory, i.e: cd /var/www/shopware

+Now get into the custom/plugins folder

 Run the command:

 git clone https://github.com/pthreat/StangeMercadoPago.git

+Now get into to the plugin directory:

+cd StangeMercadoPago

+Run:  ../../../composer.phar install

 Get back into your shopware directory (in this example /var/www/shopware)

 run php bin/console sw:plugin:refresh

 run php bin/console sw:plugin:install --activate StangeMercadoPago

+### Configuring the plugin

 Login into your backend and open up the plugin manager